deeleman/spaghettify/README.md

 ## Building the project for production
 Please execute `yarn build` or `npm run build` from your terminal window.

-Parcel will navigate through the entire application tree and will build the JavaScript artifact into the `/dist` folder, bundled as `spaghettify.js`.
+The project bundler will navigate through the entire application tree and will build the JavaScript artifact into the `/dist` folder, bundled as `spaghettify.js`.
 Other useful bundles will be saved there as well for your convenience.

-## Firing up a development environment
-You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.

-The system will generate all the artifacts and serve the sandbox site (more details below) from http://localhost:3000 (or any other port if 3000 is unavailable - please kindly check the terminal output for further details) in _watch mode_, so the application will be recompiled upon changes in the source code.

-### The sandbox site
-The sandbox site is a small, uber-simplistic web application that serves as a playground and testing arena for debugging Spaghettify in a live environment.
-It features a pretty simplistic styling, through a set of different, hierarchical pages depicting the following key features:

-- The main `index.html` contains an instance of Spaghettify inline for demo purposes.
-All the other documents implement such instance as an imported script.
-This allows to fire up Spaghettify from any document for demo purposes.
-In a real production scenario, Spaghettify can (and should) be imported and instantiated only once in the entry location.
-- Links to Page B are configured to bypass Spaghettify and force a full page load.
-- Content is scattered in between the `/sandbox` root level and a child `/sandbox/content` subfolder so contributors can play around with link selectors pointing to subfolders, if necessary.
-- The main body contains dummy text with slight variations to ensure the page transition is noticeable.
-- The side menu contains diverse input controls to validate state persistence accross navigated pages.
-- Page A and pages within `/sandbox/content` feature either inline or imported custom JavaScript that Spaghettify will kindly digest.
-- Spaghettify supports forward and backwards history navigation.
-Browse around and give it a shot!
+> **Can I fetch Spaghettify from the npm registry?** At the moment of this writing I am focused on providing full test coverage to the project.
+Once that goal is accomplished, Spaghettify will also become a distributable package from the NPM registry.
+Please check back shortly for updates.

 ## The Spaghettify API